How to get the best car insurance in Montana

 - Keep your record clean.
 Having fewer traffic tickets, violation points, and accidents on your record will help you get a lower rate.
 One thing that can help with this is taking defensive driver courses, which are offered in every state, to remove violation points from your driving record as well as earn you a discount from certain insurance providers.

-Driving requirements in Montana
+State minimum requirements in Montana

 - $25,000 bodily injury liability per person.